Images taken from Foxhound Fuel Instagram page: instagram.com/foxhoundfuel

 You may not get enough amounts of electrolytes from drinking water alone.
 Many people turn to sports drinks for this purpose but the artificial flavorings and colorings have chemical compounds with bad long-term side effects.

-Foxhound Fuel Recover is a perfect thirst quencher that is also rich in electrolytes.
+Foxhound Fuel supplements are all perfect thirst quencher rich in electrolytes.
 I no longer experience migraine headaches after training after taking this supplement.

 Besides sodium, calcium and potassium, it also includes magnesium which is anti-inflammatory, prevents muscle cramps, keeps the bones strong and blood pressure normal.

-After taking Foxhound Fuel Recover for a few weeks, I see less muscle soreness, faster recovery, and less migraine headaches due to dehydration.
+After taking Foxhound Fuel for a few weeks, I see better training performance, less muscle soreness, faster recovery, and less migraine headaches due to dehydration.
 It helps that I also enjoy the natural taste which makes it palatable.
 The flavor is not overly sweet and doesn’t have that artificial taste that you get from most commercial workout supplements.

 If you train Muay Thai or other high-intensity sports, I highly recommend giving this supplement a try.